Metaeconomics Bridges the Gap

 Several of my readers have commented that the Blog is just too complex, “…with path OG compared to path OM, and bliss on path 0Z.”
 I can empathize --- at least try to walk-in-your-shoes, which is what Metaconomics is all about --- so, here goes.

 So, how does a mainstream Microeconomist, the Econ --- what you learn in Econ 101 taught by the Econ! --- make sense of such behavior?
 Well, an Econ represents the situation, has the curves dancing around inside the head, just naturally, for each person in Figure 1: Each person has their own Figure 1, their own "indifference structure."
 Each person is deemed to be completely indifferent as between the amounts of bread and wine on any one of these curves, getting the same amount of satisfaction --- equal payoff in happiness, we might say --- at any point on a particular curve, so it is called an indifference curve.
-And, said person is totally not paying attention to the other persone who will also be eating and drinking, during that "happy" hour event.
-It is hard to imagine how such a person, the Econ can be happy, ingnoring everyone else in the happy hour.
-A MetaEcon, in contrast, sees Humans who are paying attention to the other, which is the only way to have a happy hour!
+And, said person is totally not paying attention to the other person who will also be eating and drinking, during that "happy" hour event.

 So, what determines which point is chosen by each self?
 The Econ claims what drives the choice is only the relative price of the two goods, represented in the slope of the income line, the budget allocated for bread and wine, the YoYo (no pun intended: Can't get the Wix editor to make a superscript!) in the figure.
-So one eats a bit more bread when the wine is expensive: If the price ratio changes, like the wine price increasing relative to a stable bread price, that line twists down, pivoting on the top point, so one drinks even less wine.
+So, one eats a bit more bread when the wine is expensive: If the price ratio changes, like the wine price increasing relative to a stable bread price, that line twists down, pivoting on the top point, so one drinks even less wine.

 If the wine price decreases for that favorite wine, that income line twists up, again pivoting on the top point, so one drinks a bit more wine relative to bread.
 And, if income goes up (or the budget for wine and bread is increased), the line shifts up, and you eat and drink both more bread and more wine.
 If income goes down (or one reduces the budget for bread and wine during happy hours), it shifts down, and you eat and drink less wine and bread.
 Simple.

 So, the key point is, to an Econ: You are just as happy at any point on a particular indifference curve, until you look at relative prices.
 The relative payoff at each point is different, so you choose the one that best matches the relative prices --- it works for you "economically."
 The relative prices vs relative payoff at each point locates the path 0G.
-You move up that path 0G to ever higher payoffs --- higher indifference curves --- until you have spent your budget, spending the budget at that efficient point A. There is no other point in the Figure 1 space that can make you happier.
+You move up that path 0G to ever higher payoffs --- higher indifference curves --- until you have spent your budget, spending the budget at that efficient point A. There is no other point in the Figure 1 space that can make you happier, although it is Profane.

 Another important idea is illustrated in Figure 2, that of the demand curve, which is derived from Figure 1 choices.
 One would just twist this income line up and down for different prices of wine to plot a demand curve for wine, as in Figure 2: You know the old story, people will buy more wine as the price drops, so the demand curve slopes down.
 Also, if income --- or, the budget for bread and wine --- increases, the demand curve will shift out.
 All of this movement comes from Figure 1, along that self-interest path, showing how the consumer gains from consuming bread and wine.